Updated: Apr 20

-It is a fact that the mind cannot hold a single thought for any length of time.
-Try to meditate on my navel for 20 minutes.
+It is a fact that my mind cannot hold a single thought for any length of time.
+When I try to meditate on my navel for 20 minutes.
 Think of NOTHING else.
-Don't think of that ticking clock I hear, don't think of my foot that itches, and don't think about how much time is left before I might get up and make dinner.
+Try not to think of that ticking clock I hear, not to think of my foot that itches, and not to think about how much time is left before I might get up and make dinner.
 Just my navel, period!
 Hmmm, pretty hard to do.
 I might use this fact to crowd out an urge by postponing it for a later time.
 Set my phone timer for 7 minutes and go do something else.
-A walk or walking on the spot for a minute would be great.
+A walk outside, or walking on the spot for a minute would be great.
 Phone a mate.
-Review my BCM and MVL with EMOTION.
+Review my BCM and HoV with EMOTION.
 Seven minutes later, the urge may not seem as urgent as it did when it first appeared.
 Wait that nasty, unhelpful thought out and it might dissipate or disappear.
 What have I got to lose, except, my urge?

 E=Escape the situation

 I might not ALWAYS be able to manipulate a situation - OFTEN I CAN.
 If I have chosen to go to a party, and an urge is looking 'irresistible', I might do myself a favour and perhaps get the heck out of there.
 Maybe mark a party off my list for several months.
 If a certain friend seems to 'make me want to drink', possibly put them on the back burner for a while.
 If driving past my favourite bar puts a yearning in my stomach, maybe drive home a new way for a while.
 Several months down the road I might experiment with dealing with a tempting situation - why do it in the first sensitive week or two?
 There is plenty of time later.
 Perhaps give myself a break!
 Why start training for a marathon, by running a marathon?